OpenSILEX/phis-docs-community/docs/community.md

 ### Persons properties
 Phis community is composed of persons which can be either:
-- **persons** identified by their names and email.
-Persons have to be created within Phis before being refered to by projects and expertiments.
+- **persons** uniquely identified by their email.
+Persons have to be created within Phis before being refered to within projects and expertiments.
 - **users**, term refering to persons linked to a Phis account: they are provided with a password that they can change at any time.
 Phis users are either classic users or administrators.

 ### Create a person